Radiculopathy | Dermatomal Patterns | ACDF Indications

 - Slow conservative improvement and recurrent symptoms after surgery made one-year outcomes broadly equal

-- Mirrors lumbar sciatica trial design where prolonged conservative care matched early surgery at one year
+- Primary outcome was to be arm pain and paraesthesia VAS at one year, deliberately mirroring the Peul lumbar sciatica trial in which prolonged conservative care matched early surgery by one year

 Fehlings AOSpine North America CSM Study